panaali/mseyfi.github.io/posts/CFG.md

 - **Decoder:** Upsamples to reconstruct the output.
 - **Skip Connections:** Facilitate information flow between corresponding encoder and decoder layers.

-In classifier-free diffusion models, the condition \( c \) (e.g., text embeddings) is incorporated into the U-Net, typically via Adaptive Normalization layers (e.g., FiLM layers) or concatenation with feature maps.
+In classifier-free diffusion models, the condition $c$ (e.g., text embeddings) is incorporated into the U-Net, typically via Adaptive Normalization layers (e.g., FiLM layers) or concatenation with feature maps.

 **Illustrative U-Net Structure:**